alehr45/haul-that/README.md

 haul-that

 ### **Description**
-A P2P frieght delivery service that helps individuals without trucks or trailer, to move or deliver large items on demand and in a timeline favorable to the user themselves.
-Haul-That also provides jobs for those who are loking for additional worh throughout the day and are in possession of a hauling vehicle.
+A P2P frieght delivery service that helps those without a truck or trailer, move or deliver large items on demand and in a timeline favorable to the user themselves.
+Haul-That also provides jobs for those who are looking for additional employment throughout the day and are in possession of a hauling vehicle.

 ### **Active Site**
 https://haul-that.herokuapp.com/